mollie/api-documentation/source/reference/v2/terminals-api/get-terminal.rst

 .. parameter:: profileId
    :type: string

-   The identifier used for referring to the profile this payment was created on.
+   The identifier used for referring to the profile the terminal was created on.
 For example, ``pfl_QkEhN94Ba``.

 .. parameter:: status
    :type: string

-   The status of a terminal, which is a read-only value determined by Mollie, according to the actions performed for that terminal.
+   The status of the terminal, which is a read-only value determined by Mollie, according to the actions performed for that terminal.
-   Its values can be ``pending``, ``active``, ``disabled``.
-Please refer to the documentation regarding statuses for more info about which statuses occur at what point.
+   Its values can be ``pending``, ``active``, ``inactive``. ``pending`` means that the terminal has been created but not yet active. ``active`` means that the terminal is active and can take payments. ``inactive`` means that the terminal has been deactivated.

 .. parameter:: brand
    :type: string

-   The brand of a terminal.
-The brand will be visible in the Dashboard
+   The brand of the terminal.

 .. parameter:: model
    :type: string

-   The model of a terminal.
-The model will be visible in the Dashboard.
+   The model of the terminal.

 .. parameter:: serialNumber
    :type: string

-   The serial number of a terminal.
-The serial number is provided at terminal creation time and it will be visible in the Dashboard.
+   The serial number of the terminal.
+The serial number is provided at terminal creation time.

 .. parameter:: currency
    :type: string

-   The currency which is set for a terminal, in `ISO 4217 <https://en.wikipedia.org/wiki/ISO_4217>`_ format.
+   The currency which is set for the terminal, in `ISO 4217 <https://en.wikipedia.org/wiki/ISO_4217>`_ format.

 .. parameter:: description
    :type: string